habin-isa/phantom-abraham-linkoln/README.md

 ![alt text](/assets/linkoln-improvements.png "Improvements")

 ## Improvements:
 - My main priority is to distribute every module into components away from the main index.html page.
-This is a dipiction of how I plan to go about delegating responsibilites away from the main ng-controller.
+Above is a dipiction of how I plan to go about delegating responsibilites away from the main ng-controller.